November 14, 2016 at 11:06 am #5093

 Pipelines – The Case for Producing Fuels Locally

 Pipelines carry fuels to distant markets easily and can be important whenever we are forced to move Fossil Fuels like Crude Oil from source to destination.
-But pipelines create as many and more problems as they solve when spending on pipelines prevents spending on localized clean fuel production.
-As pipelines typically only carry one type of material, crude oil or natural gas are the most common pipelines; Crude can then be refined into its ten component fuels at destination.
+But pipelines create as many and more problems than they solve.

 Alternatives to Pipelines